greshbasic/maze-machine/README.txt

   they'd like the maze to be that they choose only integers and that those integers are ≥ 5 but ≤ 20
 - No known bugs.
 - to run: input 'java MyMaze' in the command line. no need to compile.

+Notice: The only code that I had created was the MyMaze.java file, everything else was provided to me.